This article applies to England, Wales and Scotland.

 What percentage of pregnancy discrimination claims succeed?

-Around 1% succeed at a full hearing, but 41% settle through ACAS conciliation, the highest settlement rate of any claim type.
-In total, 94% of pregnancy claims are resolved without ever reaching a hearing.
+Around 1% succeed at a full hearing, but 41% settle through ACAS — the highest settlement rate of any claim type.
+94% of pregnancy claims are resolved without a hearing.
+Of those that do reach a hearing, 50% succeed.

 Do I need two years' service to claim pregnancy discrimination?

 No. Pregnancy discrimination has no qualifying service requirement.
-You are protected from day one of employment under the Equality Act 2010.
-This is different from ordinary unfair dismissal, which currently requires two years' service (reducing to six months under the Employment Rights Act 2025, expected January 2027).
+You are protected from day one under the Equality Act 2010.

 What counts as pregnancy discrimination?

-Pregnancy discrimination covers unfavourable treatment because of pregnancy, pregnancy-related illness, maternity leave, or breastfeeding.
-It includes being made redundant because of pregnancy, being passed over for opportunities, hostile comments, changes to your role during leave without consultation, and dismissal connected to pregnancy.
-The Equality Act 2010 and the Employment Rights Act 1996 both provide protections.
+Unfavourable treatment because of pregnancy, pregnancy-related illness, maternity leave, or breastfeeding — including redundancy during maternity leave, being passed over for opportunities, hostile comments, and changes to your role during leave without consultation.

-Why is the ACAS settlement rate so high for pregnancy claims?
+Why is the ACAS settlement rate so high?

-Pregnancy claims carry strong legal protections (no qualifying service, automatic unfair dismissal, shifted burden of proof), and employers face significant reputational risk defending them publicly.
-These factors motivate early settlement.
+Strong legal protections (no qualifying service, automatic unfair dismissal, shifted burden of proof) and significant reputational risk for employers motivate early settlement.

 Sources